Paychex' profit beats estimates on higher HR services revenue

 Revenue from its human resource services was up 7 percent at $182.2 million, while its biggest segment, payroll service, reported a modest 1 percent growth.

-The company, which competes with Automated Data Processor Inc (ADP.O), said checks per payroll rose 2 percent for the quarter.
+The company, which competes with Automated Data Processor Inc, said checks per payroll rose 2 percent for the quarter.

 Checks per payroll, the number of paychecks issued by each client, is an indicator of the health of the small business market in the United States.